The Easiest Stuffed Pepper Recipe I Know

 stuffed pepper on a plate with tomato sauce.

-This is a streamlined recipe for stuffed peppers.
+This is a streamlined recipe for stuffed bell peppers.
 Minimum effort delivers maximum results.
 They're perfect any night of the week.

-Prep Time 10 mins
+Prep Time 10 minutes

-Cook Time 1 hr 25 mins
+Cook Time 1 hour 25 minutes

-Total Time 1 hr 35 mins
+Total Time 1 hour 35 minutes

 Course Dinner